walkerdigital/jquery.pwstrength.foundation/README.md

 Forked from ablanco/jquery.pwstrength.bootstrap - all I've done is change the outputted syntax

-Available on GitHub as pwstrength-foundation
+Available on Bower as pwstrength-foundation

 Dual licensed under the MIT and GPL licenses.